asharn/4-months-software-engineer-for-shell/README.md

 	How likely am I to achieve my Sprint Goal?
 I am feeling excited and due to weekend I will be able to complete first project from Ex-Curr..

+## Day 7
+	What did I work on today? :success-kid:  Today, I have completed SQL Alchemy Basics.
+	What will I work on tomorrow? :checklist: I will start and try to complete Alchemy ORM in Depth.
+	How likely am I to achieve my Sprint Goal?
+Things are good and will soon acomplish first project from ex-curr..

+## Day 8
+	What did I work on today? :success-kid:  Today, I have gone through some of the topics of Alchemy ORM in Depth.
+	What will I work on tomorrow? :checklist: I will try to complete Alchemy ORM in Depth.
+	How likely am I to achieve my Sprint Goal?
+Alchemy ORM is conceptual topics, so taking more time to finish.
+Although will try to soon start project as planned for Sprint.